Tracing Capital Flows

 Live Chart

 When the market enters a prolonged regime of contraction, diminishing returns motivate investors to cash out at lower prices, cutting their losses.
-Thus, the cost basis of relatively young supply tails the spot price lower.
-The repricing of short-term holder supply to lower prices values can be characterized as a net capital outflow from the Bitcoin ecosystem.
+Thus, the cost basis of a relatively young supply tails the spot price lower.
+The repricing of short-term holder supply to lower price values can be characterized as a net capital outflow from the Bitcoin ecosystem.

-To gauge the direction and intensity of capital flows from the perspective of new investors, we have constructed an indicator which compares the cost basis of two sub-groups (1w-1m as the fast trace, and 1m-3m as the slow trace).
+To gauge the direction and intensity of capital flows from the perspective of new investors, we have constructed an indicator that compares the cost basis of two sub-groups (1w-1m as the fast trace, and 1m-3m as the slow trace).

 • Capital Outflows 🟪 During downwards trending markets, the cost basis of the youngest coins (1w-1m 🟠) declines faster than the older age cohort (1m-3m 🔴).
 This structure indicates that the overall direction of capital flows is negative, and the intensity of this outflow is proportional to the deviation between these traces.